Burwin/JsonCryption.Newtonsoft/README.md

 Internally, we only depend on the two interfaces `IDataProtector` and `IDataProtectionProvider`.
 If you don't want to use Microsoft's implementations, you could just depend on `Microsoft.AspNetCore.DataProtection.Abstractions` and provide alternative implementations of `IDataProtector` and `IDataProtectionProvider`.
 One use case for this functionality might be creating a segregated `IDataProtector` per user, potentially making it easy to support GDPR's "right to forget" user data.

 ### Supported Types
-Newtonsoft.Json.FLE should support any type serializable by Newtonsoft.Json.
+JsonCryption.Newtonsoft should support any type serializable by Newtonsoft.Json.
 If you spot a missing type, please let me know (or better yet, create a PR!).

 ### Getting Started
 #### Configuration
 ##### Step 1: Configure Microsoft.AspNetCore.DataProtection
-Newtonsoft.Json.FLE depends on the `Microsoft.AspNetCore.DataProtection` library.
+JsonCryption.Newtonsoft depends on the `Microsoft.AspNetCore.DataProtection` library.
 Therefore, you should first ensure that your DataProtection layer is [configured properly](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/).

 Next, configuration depends on the JSON serializer used...

 ##### Step 2: Configure Newtonsoft.Json
-To configure Newtonsoft.Json.FLE with dependency injection, you'll need to register your default JsonSerializer with our `EncryptedContractResolver`:
+To configure JsonCryption.Newtonsoft with dependency injection, you'll need to register your default JsonSerializer with our `EncryptedContractResolver`:
 ```
 // pseudo code
 container.Register<JsonSerializer>(() => new JsonSerializer()